Operation Hot Winter: Casualties

 While expressing regret for civilian casualties, Israeli Defense Minister Ehud Barak blamed "Hamas and those firing rockets at Israel," his office said in a statement, pledging to continue the offensive to protect Israeli towns and cities.
 The Israeli army said it was targeting rocket squads, and blamed militants for operating in populated areas.
 Associated Press photos showed rockets being launched from densely populated areas in northern Gaza.
 On 5 March 2008, Prime Minister Ehud Olmert's office announced that Israel would maintain its pressure on Hamas.
 Olmert did leave the door open to an unofficial truce with Hamas.
 "If there is no rocket fire at Israel, there won't be Israeli attacks on Gaza," he told reporters.
 Israeli government spokesman David Baker said Israel was "compelled to continue to take these defensive measures" to protect more than 200,000 Israelis living under the threat of Palestinian rocket barrages.Militants "hide behind their own civilians, using them as human shields, while actively targeting Israeli population centers," Baker said.
 "They bear the responsibility for the results."
 Israeli military spokeswoman Maj.
 Avital Leibovich called Saturday's action a "pinpoint operation" provoked by the rocket attack on Ashkelon earlier in the week.
 She blamed the high civilian toll on Hamas' practice of using homes to store and produce projectiles.
 "We are not targeting homes and we have no intentions of targeting uninvolved civilians," she said.
 "We will target launchers and Hamas militants, and bunkers."
 In Washington, National Security Council spokesman Gordon Johndroe expressed regret for loss of civilian life on both sides but put most of the blame on the Palestinians.
 "There is a clear distinction between terrorist rocket attacks that target civilians and action in self-defense," he said in a statement.

-One Israeli 8 year-old had his leg amputated in a rocket attack.
+One Israeli 8-year-old had his leg amputated in a rocket attack.
 One Israeli civilian was killed in a rocket attack in Sderot.
 Two Israeli soldiers were also killed by Hamas forces during an incursion into the Gaza Strip.
 Soldiers from the Givati infantry brigade were wounded.
-A much larger number of civilians have been wounded or treated for shock.
-The rocket attacks have caused widespread fear and hardship in Israeli border towns and have damaged millions of dollars worth of property, including schools.
+A much larger number of civilians were wounded or treated for shock.
+The rocket attacks caused widespread fear and hardship in Israeli border communities and damaged millions of dollars' worth of property, including schools.